International Workers' Day: Ukraine

 International Workers' Day is a public holiday in Ukraine, inherited from the Soviet era.
 The 1st May as a day of workers' solidarity in Kyiv began as early as 1894.
 Until 2018, 2 May was also a public holiday (as in the Soviet era), instead in 2017 Western Christianity's Christmas celebrated 25 December became a new Ukrainian public holiday.
 The 1 May International Workers' Day remained a Ukrainian public holiday, although it was renamed (also in 2017) from "Day of International Solidarity of Workers" to "Labour Day".

 In 2015, the Communist Party's Labor Day rallies were banned in Kyiv and Kharkiv.

 Late May 2015 laws that ban communist symbols came into effect in Ukraine, thus banning communist symbols, singing the Soviet national hymn or the Internationale.

 According to Interior Minister Arsen Avakov during the 2016 International Workers' Day rallies in some major cities the number of police officers far outnumbered the number of rally participants.
 With in Dnipro 193 policemen protecting 25 rally participants.

 United Kingdom

 A public bank holiday in the United Kingdom was created in 1978.
 It is called the "Early May bank holiday" and is held on the first Monday in May each year.

 Oceania

 Australia

 The Labour Day March in Brisbane, Queensland, is the largest rally in Australia.

 While unofficial activities and commemorations associated with International Workers' Day occur on 1 May in Australia, Labour Day in the various states and territories generally falls on other days.
 In the Northern Territory and Queensland, Labour Day is a public holiday on the first Monday in May.
-Queensland holds the biggest rallies in Australia, with the rally in Brisbane averaging 30,000 people.
 In Australia, one of the first Labour Day marches occurred in Queensland on 1 May 1891.
-There are also rallies held in Cairns, Rockhampton, Townsville, Barcaldine, Ipswich, Toowoomba, Bundaberg, Maryborough, Sunshine Coast, Gold Coast and other regional centres.